vekatze/neut/book/src/terms.md

 ### Semantics

-The semantics of `match` is the same as the semantics of ordinary pattern matching except that ADT values are _consumed_ after branching.
+The semantics of `match` is the same as the semantics of ordinary pattern matching, except that ADT values are _consumed_ after branching.

-For example, let's see how `my-nat` in the next code is used in `match`:
+For example, let's see how `my-nat` in the following code is used in `match`:

 ```neut
 data my-nat {